Initially used for administrative purposes, as depicted on this map from Wikishire

 in the village of Westham, between the towns of Pevensey and Eastbourne, here

 alongside the Sussex county flag.
+The design has also been produced as decorative bunting

 The Rape Of Hastings